yuhko-msft/microsoft-graph-docs/api-reference/beta/api/messagetrace-get.md

 |Delegated (personal Microsoft account)|Not supported.|
 |Application|MessageTrace.Read.All|

+To call this API, the Azure AD tenant administrator must explicitly grant consent to your application, for user-delegated or application-level authorization.
->**Note:** To access message trace information, you need to be member of one of the following role groups:
+If you're using user-delegated authorization, the tenant administrator must have assigned the user to be a member of one of the following role groups:

->- Global administrator
+- Global administrator
->- Security admin
+- Security admin
->- Security reader
+- Security reader

 ## HTTP request